FrankWorldview/blockchain/smart_contracts/1_Example1.md

   ```
   code .
   ```
+  (Run this command at the root folder of hello-app)
 + Put `go.cjs` into the `src` folder.
   (You can copy this file from `/smart_contracts/code/web/hello-app/go.cjs`.)
 + Run `go.cjs` to extract the contract's ABI and address.